-Relationship Advice: How to Deal with Conflict by Not Letting It Happen
+Relationship Advice: How to Deal with Conflict Through Prevention

 A common area of relationship advice concerns how to deal with conflict that inevitably occurs in relationships.
 The best way to deal with it is to not let it happen to start with.
 The secret is to assume that the other person who has not behaved as you expected has a positive or at least a neutral intent.
 An example might be if that your significant other has not done something that was promised, say by not showing up at a prearranged spot for a date such as a restaurant of a theater.
 There are two ways to react to this situation.

 The first and natural reaction is to assume that the other person stood you up, maybe because he or she wants to dump you and lacks the courage to tell that to you in person.